Trusted Litigation Lawyer Toronto: Strategic Advocacy & Lean Execution

 In most cases, settling out of court is faster, less stressful, and more cost-effective.
 A negotiated settlement gives you control over the outcome, whereas going to trial puts the final decision in the hands of a judge.
 However, if the other party is entirely unreasonable, pursuing a lawsuit may be necessary to protect your rights.

 Civil litigation involves financial costs, including legal fees and potential settlement payouts or court awards.
 If you lose at trial, you may also be ordered to pay a portion of the winning party's legal costs.
-We work closely with our clients to weigh the financial risks and benefits at every stage of the process.
+We work closely with our clients to weigh the financial risks and benefits at every stage.

 Not necessarily.
 The vast majority of civil lawsuits in Ontario are resolved through negotiation or mediation long before a trial happens.
 If your case does go to trial, or if you need to be questioned during the Discovery phase, you will need to attend.

-The timeline varies heavily depending on the complexity of the case, the cooperation of the other party, and the current backlog in the Toronto court system.
-A straightforward matter might be resolved in a few months through negotiation, while a complex trial can take several years from start to finish.
+The timeline varies heavily depending on the complexity of the case.
+With the 2026 court management rules, the target is to resolve cases within 24 months.
+A straightforward matter handled by a skilled litigation lawyer Toronto might be resolved in a few months through negotiation, while a complex trial can take longer.